The unequal treatment of older and younger people in the workplace

 Structural discrimination against young people in the labour market must end:

-1. Where the flexibility of the labour market leads to discrimination, this abuse must be curbed.
-Unfounded short-term employment must be prohibited.
+- Exploitative short-term employment must be prohibited.
 Subcontracted labour, service contracts and mini-jobs must be fair.

-4. Vocational training must be strengthened.
+- Vocational training must be strengthened.

 - Pay must not be based on age.
 Starting salaries have to be raised, paid for by smaller pay rises for older people.